TaygaHoshi/tt-project/Content/Armor.md

 # Armor
 This equipment protects its wearer from physical and magical damage, depending on its type.
-See the [[Combat#Damage#Armor|Armor section in Combat.md]].
+See the Content/Combat/Damage/Armor.

 # Armor Types and Armor Rating
 ```armor_rating_table